jzohrab/pact/README_todo.md

 ## MVP TODO (usable for me)

-* shift left right moves 1 second at a time

 * move full clip load to main window, calc zero bounds and store
 * on bookmark, automatically set clip start and end to nearest zero bounds (if any found and within reasonable range)
 * auto-set transcription if bounds are set